scrapinghub/portia/docs/project.rst

 start_urls : list of strings
   The list of URLs the spider will start crawling from

+feed_start_urls : list of objects : optional
+  A list of feed objects.
+Used to define non-HTML feeds start urls.

 allowed_domains : list of strings : optional
   The list of domains that can be crawled.
 If set to an empty list it will allow any domain.
 If this variable is not set then the list of allowed domains is extracted from the start urls.